Xiaohan5349/approw-docs-v1/docs/en/guides/faqs/how-to-join-authing-user-with-your-business-data.md

 ) ENGINE=InnoDB AUTO_INCREMENT=44 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;
 ```

-You can create a field `owner_id` indicates the ID of the owner of the order:
+You can create a field `owner_id` that indicates the ID of the owner of the order:
 - The data type is varchar(32);
 - The value it stores should be the ID of the Approw user;
 ```sql